HunterTwoOneOne/HunterTwoOneOne.github.io/README.md

 <a href="https://archive.org/"> Internet Archive </a>

 **It's my go-to for software that has long since been abandoned, also called Abandonware.
 Their efforts for digital preservation are commendable, to say nothing of their general use for an End User.
-They're a host for all sorts of archived content from snapshots of Webpages, old software, and even media such as books, music, and videos.**
+They're a host for all sorts of archived content from snapshots of Webpages, old software, and even media such as books, music, and videos.
+With documenting history for future generations being such an important part of the human existance, there's only two tools to keep in mind. <a href="https://www.wikipedia.org/"> Wikipedia </a> is great if you want information about the history of the world and Internet Archive is great if you want to see the history of the Internet.
+In the information age, services like Archive.org are invaluable.**

 <a href="https://www.speedtest.net"> Ookla Speed Test </a>

 **As a Network professional, this website is an invaluable tool.
 I tell pretty much everybody who's having issues with their WiFi or Ethernet connections to run a speed test, and this is one of the best.
 It's very simple to use and reasonably accurate for general quick checks of connectivity to the Internet.
-Ookla offers more than just their speed test tool as they are also the company behind the <a href="https://downdetector.com/"> Down Detector </a> service.**
+Ookla offers more than just their speed test tool as they are also the company behind the <a href="https://downdetector.com/"> Down Detector </a> service.
+If you're an aspiring Network Technician/Engineer, you can benefit greatly from Ookla's website and mobile App.
+There's almost no other service that competes with Ookla when it comes to reliability and quality in this niche.**

 <a href="https://steamdb.info/"> Steam DB </a>